 Michael Carter is the Enterprise Manager for Media and Telemedicine Systems at Partners HealthCare System.
 As a senior leader within the Information Systems department, Mike oversees the development and maintenance of solutions being used in Partners’ hospitals including Brigham and Women's and MGH.
 Mike oversees the Partners Collaborative Media team, which is the delivery arm behind the development and integration of Telehealth systems within the organizations core systems such as the electronic medical record, billing, and patient portal.

-Benjamin Meller is the Program Manager of Systems and Implementation for MGH TeleHealth.
+Benjamin Meller is the Program Manager of Technology Operations for the MGH Center for TeleHealth.
 Benji is responsible for managing the telemedicine technologies used at MGH and ensuring they fit within the hospital’s existing clinical workflows.
-Benji has an academic background in clinical psychology and spent five years in various research and administrative positions in the Department of Psychiatry before joining the TeleHealth team.
+Benji spent five years in various research and administrative positions in the Department of Psychiatry before joining the TeleHealth team.
 He has always been a technology enthusiast and thoroughly enjoys integrating cutting-edge technologies with real-world clinical practice.

-Kaitlin Bilodeau is the Patient Services Coordinator for MGH TeleHealth.
+Kaitlin Bilodeau is a Patient Services Coordinator for the MGH Center for TeleHealth.
 She is responsible for the patient registration process as well as assisting with troubleshooting and administrative support for TeleHealth patients and providers.
 Prior to joining the TeleHealth team, Kaitlin spent several years working with the bone marrow transplant program at MGH, first as an Operations Associate, then as the Donor Coordinator managing bone marrow and stem cell collections for unrelated donors at MGH.

-Deborah Ritorze is the Staff Assistant for the TeleHealth program.
-Prior to joining MGH, Debbie worked in the healthcare insurance space for over twenty years specializing in Account Management in the commercial and government program sectors.
-She earned her Masters in Business Administration degree from Boston University.
+Deborah Ritorze is the Staff Assistant for the MGH Center for TeleHealth.
+Prior to joining the TeleHealth Team, Debbie’s professional experience was in Business Development/Account Management in the healthcare insurance space for both the commercial & government program sectors.
+Her career focus has been on expanding healthcare access through education and innovation.
+She earned her Masters in Business Administration from Boston University.